Actindo-AG/Documentation/OfferCookbook/04_OfferFromProductCompleteness.md

 - Creation of an *Omni-Channel* offer for a PIM product

-## Set up an offer from product workflow

-To set up any workflow, you have to create a new workflow and define the basic settings first.

-#### Prerequisites

-- You have created a *PIM* product, see [Create a product](../PIM/Operation/01_ManageProducts.md#create-a-product).
-- You have created a connection to a sales channel, see [Create a connection](../Channels/Integration/01_ManageConnections.md#create-a-connection).

-#### Procedure
+## Workflow setup

-1. Set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
+- To set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).

-2. Create a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).
+- To create a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

-[comment]: <> (Struktur: H4 Overview, H2 Set up H4 Prereq H3 Procedure mit Verweis auf Set up offer from product und Create a PIM product trigger vs. Overview, Prereq, Workflow description)
+[comment]: <> (Alte Struktur: S. bkp files)

 ## Workflow description

 Within a workflow, several actions are performed.
-In the following, all single actions within the workflow are described in detail, specifying their function and functional settings.
+In the following, all actions within the workflow are described in detail, specifying their function and functional settings.

 For detailed information on how to manage a workflow, see [Manage a workflow](../ActindoWorkFlow/Operation/01_ManageWorkflows.md).